bigbird555/bigbird555.github.io/index.md

 #### Certifications

-<details><summary>TOEFL ibt</summary>
+<details><summary>TOEFL iBT</summary>
-I took the TOEFL ibt on January 13, 2018 and got a score of 102 (Reading: 28, Listening: 29, Speaking: 19, Writing: 26).</details>
+I took the TOEFL iBT on January 13, 2018 and got a score of 102 (Reading: 28, Listening: 29, Speaking: 19, Writing: 26).</details>
 <details><summary>TensorFlow Developer Certificate</summary>
 I passed the <a href="https://www.tensorflow.org/certificate">TensorFlow Developer Certificate program</a> exam provided by Google and was certified as a TensorFlow Developer.
 </details>